Red Horse Racing: Truck No. 11 history

+Truck No. 11 results

 Truck No. 17 history

 Midway through 2009, Timothy Peters joined RHR from Premier Racing with Strutmasters sponsorship, and earned his first win at Martinsville Speedway.
 Peters returned to the team in 2010 and scored his second win at Daytona en route to finishing 6th in points for the year.
 Peters returned to the team for 2011 but had Butch Hylton as crew chief.
 The team won at Lucas Oil Raceway at Indianapolis and finished fifth in points.
 For 2012, Peters stayed in the top 5 in points for the whole season scoring wins at Iowa and leading flag-to-flag at Bristol.
 Peters would finish 2nd in points.
 In 2013, Peters had a rough season, finishing 10th in points only winning at Iowa.
 He rebounded the following year, leading the point standings for three weeks in the early stages of the year and triumphing at Talladega Superspeedway en route to a fifth place finish in points.
 Taking on a leadership role within the organization in 2015 as the veteran on the team, Peters rebounded from early-season struggles to record two wins (one from the pole) and again finish fifth in points.
 Driving alongside a varying driver rotation in 2016, Peters qualified for the inaugural Truck Series Chase, made it to the final round, and finished fourth.